Sarah Browne (appointed 2020)

 As a musician and guitarist, Alejandro has performed and toured extensively with The League of Crafty Guitarists founded by Robert Fripp and related guitar ensembles, collaborating with contemporary dance companies and other artists.
 He has also released his own solo album and he is currently working on new material on different music projects.

-Donal Maguire (appointed 2020)
+Dónal Maguire (appointed 2020)

-Donal Maguire began his career as an artist having studied painting and art history at the National College of Art and Design before completing his MPhil in art history at Trinity College and moving towards curation.
-He is currently Curator of the National Gallery of Ireland’s ESB Centre for the Study of Irish Art, one of the world’s leading centres for the preservation of, and access to, Irish art research collections.
-His own research interests are in modern and contemporary Irish art; art and ecology; the Irish diaspora; and collection management.
+Dónal Maguire is Keeper of Art & Industry at the National Museum of Ireland, Collins Barracks.
+His Research interests are in modern and contemporary Irish art.
+He began his career as an artist having studied painting and art history at the National College of Art and Design before completing his MPhil in art history at Trinity College and moving towards curation.
+From 2009-23, he was Curator of the National Gallery of Ireland’s ESB Centre for the Study of Irish Art.
 He has published and lectured widely at a national and European level and is a contributor to the RIA Art and Architecture of Ireland.
-He has curated numerous exhibitions including ‘Jack B. Yeats, The Sketchbooks’ (2013); ‘Aftermath, The War Landscapes of William Orpen’ (2017); ‘Markievicz: Portraits and Propaganda’ (2018); ‘Shaping Ireland: Landscapes in Irish Art’ (2020).
-He has a strong interest in the role of research in art practice and has commissioned new artworks by artists including Sarah Pierce, Garrett Phelan and Amanda Coogan.
+He has curated numerous exhibitions including Sarah Purser: Private Worlds (2023); Jack B. Yeats: Painting and Memory (2021); Shaping Ireland: Landscapes in Irish Art (2020); Markievicz: Portraits and Propaganda (2018); Aftermath: The War Landscapes of William Orpen (2017).
+He has a strong interest in the role of research in art practice and has commissioned new artworks by leading artists including Sarah Pierce, Garrett Phelan, Amanda Coogan and Alice Maher.

 Adrian O’Carroll (appointed 2016)